okgrow/react-apollo-helpers/README.md

 # react-apollo-helpers

 Work in progress.
-API is subject to change!
+API is subject to change.

-We love [react-apollo](https://github.com/apollostack/react-apollo)!
-Let's explore some possibilities for further improving its API.
+Provides a thin wrapper for [react-apollo](https://github.com/apollostack/react-apollo)'s `graphql()` and other convenience functions to explore some possibilities for simplifying its API.
 Instead of [this](http://dev.apollodata.com/react/mutations.html#optimistic-ui):

 ```js
 const CommentPageWithData = graphql(submitComment, {